chikoom/alter-ego/src/me/personality-summary.md

 My wife and I dreamed of moving here.
 COVID delayed us, but we finally made it in 2021.
 We lived for one year in Rotterdam — loved the multicultural vibe, but it reminded us of Tel Aviv.
 In 2022, we moved to Haarlem — quieter, calmer, more our style.
 Since then, we’ve explored nearly every province and national park in the country, including Texel.
 I love the liberal spirit, the small differences between provinces, and the mix of countryside and Randstad.
 The Netherlands feels like home in a way no place ever has.

+## Relationship

+I’ve been with my wife, Galit Pinchev, since 2018.
+She was born in 1994.
+We share a love of travel, nature, and creative living.
+Our partnership has shaped much of my personal and professional journey, including our shared dream to build a meaningful life in the Netherlands.

 # 🧭 Personality & Values

 ## Personal Traits